amrhosny12/Shop-Microservices-Boot/readme.md

-# Shop Application Microservices built on Spring Boot 2.1.11 SNAPSHOT
+# Shop Application Microservices built on Spring Boot

 ## List Of Services & Framworks Used
 - Inventory Service - Application microservice utilizing JPA and MySQL for data persistent